statOmics/MSqRobHurdlePaper/README.md

 # MSqRob leaps over the hurdle: uniting peptide counts and peak-intensity-based quantitative proteomics

-This repository contains all required code to reproduce the analyses for our pulication which is currently under revision.
-All analyses for our bioRxiv preprint at https://www.biorxiv.org/content/10.1101/782466v1 can be found at the corresponding GitHub branch: https://github.com/statOmics/MSqRobHurdlePaper/tree/bioRxiv.
+This repository contains all required code to reproduce the analyses for our pulication which has just been accepted in Analytical Chemistry (see https://pubs.acs.org/doi/pdf/10.1021/acs.analchem.9b04375).

 ## Overview of the repository